ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

 - From the above idea, I wondered if I could roughly implement a NAT traversal overlay with a gossip protocol, etc.
   - => I found [weaveworks/mesh](https://github.com/weaveworks/mesh), which is not only that but an even more intelligent implementation
 - mesh is very well made, but it could not establish reliable connection-based communication between nodes.
 Additionally, it had some quirks in usage, and it felt like I had to go through a lot of trial and error to use it
-  - => I wrote [ryogrid/gossip-overlay](https://github.com/ryogrid/gossip-overlay), which is something like a wrapper library for mesh that constructs a reliable communication channel on the overlay NW created by mesh using the SCTP protocol
+  - => I developed [ryogrid/gossip-overlay](https://github.com/ryogrid/gossip-overlay), which is something like a wrapper library for mesh that constructs a reliable communication channel on the overlay NW created by mesh using the SCTP protocol
 - Around the time I started messing with mesh, I learned about the Nostr protocol, which is used for implementations of distributed SNS (microblogs)
 - Additionally, with the various things about Twitter becoming X, I also looked into other distributed SNS
 - As a result, I thought the following: